-If the public accounts were not enough to prove wrong such narrative, sources with direct knowledge of several teams at Microsoft confirmed that they do not use any scaled frameworks and did not use them to scale Agility in Microsoft.
+If the public accounts were not enough to prove wrong such a narrative, sources with direct knowledge of several teams at Microsoft confirmed that they do not use any scaled frameworks and did not use them to scale Agility in Microsoft.

 In the whole Microsoft only one team from a small peripheral service division, Supply Chain Engineering (SCE), used a scaled framework.
 It is not clear if that division has been acquired by Microsoft while already adopting practices from a scaled framework, or if the division used the autonomy granted to the teams to make such a decision.
-It is peculiar that the scale in such a department does not seems to call for a scaled framework.
+It is peculiar that the scale in such a department does not seem to call for a scaled framework.

 In any case, it has been confirmed that Microsoft doesn’t and did not use scaled frameworks for its Agile journey.